Are you pregnant with a fever? If so, you’re naturally going to worry if your baby will be okay.

 If this is the case, you’ll likely also experience abdominal pain, nausea, and vomiting.
 Diarrhea and vomiting are especially problematic during a pregnancy because they can cause dehydration, contractions, and preterm labor.

-Even if moms-to-be think they’re fine after a fever subsides, it’s always best to play it safe and see your doctor anyway, says Dr. Daniel Roshan, a fetal medicine expert in New York City.
+Even if moms-to-be think they’re fine after a fever subsides, it’s always best to play it safe and see your doctor anyway.

 Fevers during pregnancy are never normal, so an exam is always recommended.
 Luckily, if the fever was caused by a viral illness, hydration and Tylenol are usually enough for recovery.

-For adults, a temperature taken orally that is higher than 100.4 degrees Fahrenheit is considered a fever.
-The same goes for an ear or rectal temperature of 101 degrees Fahrenheit or higher.
+For adults, a temperature taken orally that is higher than 100.4°F (38°C) is considered a fever.
+The same goes for an ear or rectal temperature of 101°F (38.3°C) or higher.